+- In the laboratory sessions, Cardiopulmonary and neurological Physical Therapy skills will be demonstrated and practiced.
+Various reflective case studies related to the neurological rehabilitation will be assigned to the students. - 2.
 In the laboratory sessions, Supervised Clinical Training shall be given to the students related to the Physical Therapy in Gynae & Obstetrics.
 Various reflective case studies related to Physical Therapy in Gynae & Obstetrics will be assigned to the students.

-The students are expected to make a record of his/her achievements in the log book.
+Note: The students are expected to make a record of his/her achievements in the log book.
 The log book is a collection of evidence that learning has taken place.